 Bachelor of Arts in Japanese

 The Japanese major consists of 45 units of lower and upper division coursework.
-Up to 10 units of prerequisite coursework or demonstrated language proficiency is required to begin the major.

 Upper division courses in Japanese are generally conducted in Japanese, and students are expected to use Japanese in their speaking, reading, and writing.

 Writing in the Major

 |JAPN 101||First Semester Japanese||4|

 |JAPN 103||Third Semester Japanese||4|

 |JAPN 250||Individualized Study of Kanji: Level 1 and Level 2 (Level 1)||3|

 |JAPN 302||Japanese Reading and Grammar||3|